CigarsSmoker/Clone/Cookies.md

+[_gorhill_: I did not write this article, and I strongly disagree with how things are explained here, as it fails to explain properly all the details, and thus possibly blowing out of proportion what should be a non-issue given the tools available in uMatrix.
+How uMatrix handles cookies is concisely explained in the dashboard of uMatrix.
+Given that uMatrix is for advanced users, there is no need to throw more and more words to render more obscure what is really simple matter.]

+***

 uMatrix mainly blocks outgoing connections/outgoing data; it does not block incoming data.
 It's important to understand this concept to understand uMatrix cookie-handling:

 - All incoming cookies are accepted and stored (no matter if they are allowed or blocked by uMatrix).